helloimlixin/My_First_iOS_App/README.md

 Example provided by the Apple in the tutorial link: https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/

-The final version of the App is in the Persistant Data folder.
+The final version of the App is in the Persist Data folder.

 ## Part 2:  Study, modify and intergate one of Firebase Examples